shenhuiying2017/azure-docs.es-es/articles/marketplace-publishing/marketplace-publishing-push-to-production.md

 <properties
-   pageTitle="Implementación de nuestra oferta en Azure Marketplace | Microsoft Azure" description="Conozca y recorra paso a paso las instrucciones para implementar su oferta (una imagen de máquina virtual, un servicio para desarrolladores, un servicio de datos, etc.) en Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="" editor=""/>
+   pageTitle="Deploy your offer to the Azure Marketplace | Microsoft Azure" description="Learn about and walk through the instructions to deploy your offer--virtual machine image, developer service, data service, etc.--to the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>

 <tags